brownplt/B2T2/CoreAPI.md

 ### Description

-Compute a new table by adding a new column to t1.
-The new column will be named after c.
-And its values are computed by f from each row of t1.
-E.g.
+Consumes an existing `Table` and produces a new `Table` containing an additional column with the given `ColName`, using `f` to produce the values for that column, once for each row. [cite cs111]

 ```lua
 > isTeenagerBuilder =